Kairum/Cloud-Security-Labs/Cloud-Security-Labs-Starter/Azure_Labs/Cloud-Security-Labs/02-Microsoft-Sentinel-Windows-Security-Investigation/README.md

 # Investigate Windows Security Events with Microsoft Sentinel

 ## 🛡️ Overview
-This lab demonstrates how to deploy and use Microsoft Sentinel — a cloud-native SIEM and SOAR solution — to detect, investigate, and respond to simulated Windows security threats.
-You'll configure Sentinel, ingest logs, simulate suspicious behavior, and use investigation tools to analyze incidents.
+This lab demonstrates how to deploy and use Microsoft Sentinel,a cloud-native SIEM and SOAR solution, to detect, investigate, and respond to simulated Windows security threats.
+I will configure Sentinel, ingest logs, simulate suspicious behavior, and use investigation tools to analyze incidents.

 ---